ericentin/ericentin.github.io/_posts/2016-06-10-elixir-flexibility.markdown

 ## Don't try this at home

 I probably shouldn't have to say this, but this was simply an experiment, and `MutableEach` should not be used in your Elixir code.
-Simply using `Enum.reduce_while/3` and `throw` directly in your own code is more explicit, and explicit is better than implicit.
+Simply using `Enum.reduce_while/3` (no `throw` needed, probably!) directly in your own code is more explicit, and explicit is better than implicit.